cameronbweston/Blackjack-Game/README.md

 Unit-1-Game

 ## Objective:
 My favorite game to play at casino's has always been Blackjack.
 It's a thrilling combination of both luck and skill and offers you a far better chance of winning (and payout) than most slot machines!
-I challenged myself by building my own version to better teach myself JavaScript and CSS as well as to learn more about the game I love.
+I challenged myself by building my own version.
+This has helped me to learn JavaScript and CSS better and to learn more about the game I love.

 ## Technologies Utilized
 * HTML